Vuader/tipam/README.rst

 Note that ``PUT`` on ``/v1/prefix/{id}`` is equavalent to ``POST`` on ``/v1/prefix`` when the values for ``prefix`` and ``rib`` is equal to that of prefix with UUID of ``id``.

+Only the following fields can be updated:

+* name
+* description
+* prefix_type

 Deletion
 --------